waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Expected Outcome:** Progress in the Old Amber quest.

 # II.
 Key Discoveries & Lessons Learned
-- **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks like marking defeated trainers. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
+- **Critical Directive Failure - Deferral of Tasks (CRITICAL):** I have repeatedly deferred critical maintenance tasks like fixing the `automated_path_navigator` tool. **Lesson Reinforced:** All maintenance and data management tasks are the absolute highest priority and MUST be performed successfully in the current turn.
+Deferring tasks is an invalid strategy.
-- **Critical Directive Failure - Tool Maintenance (CRITICAL):** I failed to immediately fix the `use_hm_from_menu` tool after it failed, instead resorting to manual inputs.
-I also failed to fix the `automated_path_navigator` despite multiple failures, violating the core directive of prioritizing tool refinement. **Lesson Reinforced:** Tool maintenance is the highest priority and must be performed in the same turn a failure is identified.
+- **Trust But Verify (CRITICAL):** I exhibited strong confirmation bias by assuming my `automated_path_navigator` was broken when it failed in Pewter City.
+The tool was correctly reporting an unreachable map partition, but I wasted dozens of turns trying to "fix" it instead of questioning my own flawed understanding of the map. **Lesson Reinforced:** I MUST trust my tool outputs as the default assumption.
+Before debugging a tool, I must first verify the game state and question my own assumptions.
+- **Agent Utilization Failure:** I failed to use my `multi_stage_navigator` agent when faced with the exact complex navigation puzzle it was designed for in Pewter City, instead resorting to a flawed manual approach. **Lesson Reinforced:** I must proactively use my custom agents for the tasks they were built for.
-- **Strategic Tool Use (Pathfinder):** My `automated_path_navigator` struggled on Route 12 due to an inefficient BFS for the specific map layout.
-I exhibited confirmation bias by blaming the tool instead of my strategy. **Lesson:** For complex navigation, I must break the problem down into smaller, intermediate sub-goals instead of trying to force a single, long path.
+- **Strategic Tool Use (Pathfinder):** For complex navigation, I must break the problem down into smaller, intermediate sub-goals instead of trying to force a single, long path.
+This segmented approach has proven effective in Pewter City.
-- **Game Corner Entry Failure (CRITICAL):** Became stuck in a loop attempting to enter the Celadon Game Corner. **Lesson:** If a specific path is repeatedly blocked, do not persist.
-Re-evaluate, check for alternate routes, or pivot to a different high-priority goal.
 - **Puzzle State Persistence:** Leaving and re-entering the Pewter Museum does **not** reset the internal puzzle state.
-- **Confirmation Bias:** I exhibited confirmation bias with the 'Meowth' hypothesis and the belief that the museum puzzle solution was inside the museum. **Lesson:** I must be more willing to abandon a hypothesis quickly when it yields no results and actively try to disprove my own assumptions.
 - **Map Marker Discipline (WARPS):** I must mark every warp tile (both entry and exit) with '🚪' immediately after using it to improve my navigational memory and avoid getting lost in complex areas.

 # III.
 Game Mechanics (Observed)